 You must also provide sufficient evidence of your current circumstances, that you have maintained strong ties to the UK and the reasons why you have lived outside the UK for an extended period.

-Exceptions to the loss of ILR
+Are there any exceptions to the loss of ILR?

 Where certain circumstances apply, periods spent outside the UK will not count towards the 2 year period for: